 3. Control: Ultimate Edition

-Devoid from the many technical issues it suffered on PS4 in 2019, Control on PS5 runs at either a 4K resolution, or a buttery smooth 60fps.
+Devoid of the many technical issues it suffered on PS4 in 2019, Control on PS5 runs at either a 4K resolution or a buttery smooth 60fps.
 Remedy has also implemented some game-changing DualSense support with Jessie’s footsteps being accurately reflected in the controller’s rumble.

 Useful and informative activity cards, trophy tracking, excellent lighting upgrades and enhancements all around help round out a great package.
 The Ultimate Edition also comes bundled with the game’s two excellent expansions, which bring the worlds of Control and Alan Wake together.